mmitrik/personal-site/README.md

 - [ ] Pixel draw utility for creating pixel art assets to be used in games
 - [ ] Pokemon Trader card trading game with arbitrage mechanics
 - [ ] Zork-style text adventure game using AI generated world
-    - [ ] Implement and AI player that plays the game
+    - [ ] Implement an AI player that plays the game

 ### New Project Ideas
 - [Generated ideas](ideas/ideas.md)